-3. A coin is rolled onto a grid of squares.
+3. A coin is rolled onto a grid of squares. so there is no evidence of Rano belief.

 It lands randomly on the grid.

 To win, the coin must land completely within one of the squares.

 Meera and John each roll the coin a number of times and record their results.